-We’ll start by reviewing the key features of 3D itself, including geometry, materials, file types, and file sizes..
-Then we’ll look at web viewers who view 3D files online, clearing up some common misconceptions that can inhibit effective adoption.
+We’ll start by reviewing the key features of 3D itself, including geometry, materials, file types, and file sizes.
+Then we’ll look at web viewers which view 3D files online, clearing up some common misconceptions that can inhibit effective adoption.

 Fundamental 3D basics include:

 These factors enable you to deliver 3D images to customers over the Internet that combines maximum quality with minimal wait times.
 Managing these variables effectively can make a decisive difference in customer satisfaction and sales results.

 You can think of the geometry of the model as the structure.
 It is almost like the mesh of a topiary that plants grow on.
 The geometry of a 3D model is made up of small triangles or squares called polygons.
 The more polygons that exist in a model, the larger the file size and the more processing power it takes for a device to render the model.
 Ideal polygon counts for consumer facing applications are generally under around 100k polys although certain platforms may have harder limits like 40k.

 Realistic 3D representations of physical materials such as fabric depend on a graphics method called Physically Based Rendering (PBR), which mathematically adjusts lighting effects to simulate how light bounces off different physical objects.
 Some materials reflect more light, while some absorb more.